rian39/notes/james_radical_empiricism.md

 There is no original spirituality or materiality of being, intuitively discerned, then; but only a translocation of experiences from one world to another; a grouping of them with one set or another of associates for definitely practical or intellectual ends.
 148

 ‘Change taking place’ is a unique content of experience, one of those ‘conjunctive’ objects which radical empiricism seeks so earnestly to rehabilitate and preserve.
-161
+161 {#change} {#experience}

 If resistance is met, its agent complicates the situation.
 165